 - poor balance and difficulty walking

-Korsakoff syndrome (KS) is characterized by memory loss and problems carrying out and managing day-to-day functions.
-There is often difficulty learning new information.
-The person may also unintentionally make up information that bridges the gaps in their memory, this is called confabulation.
+People with KS often experience difficulties in learning new information.
+The person may also unintentionally make up information that bridges the gaps in their memory.
+Doctors refer to this as confabulation.

-Individuals whose bodies do not absorb nutrients properly, who are malnourished, or who fast for a long time may experience thiamine deficiency as well.
+Individuals whose bodies do not absorb nutrients efficiently, who are malnourished, or who fast for a long time may experience thiamine deficiency as well.

 Heavy drinking is often accompanied by poor diet, but alcohol also interferes with the proper absorption of nutrients from the digestive system.
 Thiamine is needed by the body to convert food into energy.
 It is stored in small quantities in the liver, but only for up to 18 days.